How important is agriculture in Uganda?

 With notable success registered in Public Private Partnerships and steady increase in investment by government each financial year, Uganda is a dependable destination for investment and highly competitive player on the international market.

-Growing exports, higher fortunes for local investors
+Greater fortunes for local and international investors

 The Value of agricultural exports as a percentage of the value of total exports stood at 72.9% in the FY 2016/17 representing a drop from 74.1% in 2015/16.
 The value of traditional exports increased from 2016 to 2017 by 36%.
 This was attributed to the increased (19%) volume of traditional exports.